ruggeri/tech-notes/programming-languages/haskell/07-control-monad-state.md

   return :: a -> (State s a)
   return = pure

+  -- >>= sequences one state transformation after the other.
   (>>=) :: (State s a) -> (a -> State s b) -> State s b
   currentState >>= f = State $ \initialStateVal -> (
     let (currentVal, currentStateVal) = runState currentState initialStateVal